bono-cms/bono.cms/module/Site/LAYOUT.md

       <?php $this->loadPartial('end'); ?>

-How does it know which stylesheets and scripts to load?
-These are defined in the configuration file.
+**How does it know which stylesheets and scripts to load?**
+They’re specified in the configuration file.